 - Allows you to add and manage additional content areas;

 - Sending transactional emails;

-- Other email marketing services, such as abandoned cart emails and follow-up campaigns, etc.
+- Other email marketing services include abandoned cart emails, follow-up campaigns, etc.

 To better understand how to work with a plugin, we’ve chosen one, and we’ll walk you through the process of customizing an email template.

 Email Template Customizer: How to Customize Email Templates